 To test whether climate zone influenced how pollinator taxonomic groups interacted within their networks, we focused on the following functional groupings: bees, non-bee Hymenoptera, Coleoptera, Lepidoptera, non-Syrphid Diptera, and Syrphidae.
 We separated bees from non-bee Hymenoptera, and syrphid flies (Syrphidae) from non-syrphid Diptera, because bees and syrphid flies are the most commonly-recorded pollinator taxa from their respective orders.
 We focus on two aspects of ecological generalism: proportional generalism and absolute generalism.
-Proportional generalism is the proportion of links to different plant species for each pollinator taxonomic group; we calculated this as the sum of unique links within each pollinator group, divided by the total sum of unique links within each network.
+Proportional generalism is the proportion of links to different plant species for each pollinator taxonomic group; we calculated this as the sum of unique links within each pollinator taxonomic group, divided by the total sum of unique links within each network.
 We defined absolute generalism of a pollinator as the number of links between each pollinator species to different plant species within a network.
-To estimate the proportional generalism (i.e. relative proportion of links) and absolute generalism (i.e. number of links per species) for each pollinator group within each climate zone, we specified Bayesian generalised linear mixed effects models using the brms package (version 2.5.0)30.
+To estimate the proportional generalism (i.e., relative proportion of links) and absolute generalism (i.e., number of links per species) for each pollinator group within each climate zone, we specified Bayesian generalised linear mixed effects models using the brms package (version 2.5.0)30.
 These models were fit with beta and negative binomial distributions respectively.
 In each model, the response variable was the proportion of links for each pollinator taxonomic group or the number of species links within each network.
 Fixed effects were “pollinator taxa” (categorical), “climate zone” (categorical) and the two-way “pollinator order” : “climate zone” interaction.
-To account for differences in network size in the species generalism model, we included an offset term of the log-transformed total number of plant-pollinator links within each network.
+To account for differences in network size in the species generalism model (absolute generalism), we included an offset term of the log-transformed total number of plant-pollinator links within each network.
 In both models, we included a random effect of “network” nested within “study” to account for the dependent data structure of multiple networks within studies.
+We re-iterated each model with absolute latitude in interaction with pollinator taxa instead of climate zone and compare their predictive power using the widely applicable information criterion (WAIC).
 Pairwise differences between climates and pollinator group for either proportion of network links or pollinator species generalism were considered significant when the 95% highest density intervals did not overlap zero (see Supplementary Information, Table SX)31.
 We set weakly informative priors and manipulated and maximum tree depth to reduce divergent transitions.
 We undertook posterior predictive checks visually using bayesplot (v1.6.0)32 and Shinystan (v.2.5.0)33.
 All data analyses were undertaken in R (v.3.5.1, R Core Team 2018).

 Author Contributions